Best daily deals

 Eric Zeman / Android Authority

 With their battery covers in place, AirTags have an IP67 rating.
-To translate, that means they can resist most splashing and be submersed in a meter (3.3 feet) of water for up to 30 minutes.
-So if you occasionally take one in the shower, or drop it in a toilet, you’ll probably be fine.
+To translate, that means they can resist most splashing, and be submersed in a meter (3.3 feet) of water for up to 30 minutes.
+So if you accidentally leave one in the shower or drop one in a toilet, you’ll probably be fine.

 That rating is under lab conditions, however.
-We’d think twice about swimming or wading with an AirTag.
-In fact, someone determined to destroy an AirTag could toss it in a pond or bathtub and reasonably expect it to fall apart, even if it might take more than 30 minutes in practice.
+We’d think twice about swimming or regular showers with an AirTag.
+In fact, someone determined to destroy an AirTag could toss it in a pond or bathtub and reasonably expect it to fall apart, even if it might take much longer than 30 minutes in practice.

 Apple itself cautions that water resistance is not a “permanent condition,” and “might decrease as a result of normal wear.”
 Entropy is going to take its toll, in other words, and the rougher you treat an AirTag, the faster that resistance is going to disappear.
-Don’t make showering with an AirTag a regular thing, and don’t let one get beat up in your luggage, hiking pack, or gym bag.
-Attach or stash it in a way that will leave it mostly untouched.
+Don’t let an AirTag get beat up in your luggage, hiking pack, or gym bag.
+Attach it (or at least stash it) in a way that will leave it mostly untouched.

 How to dry your AirTags